alminb/Flix/README.md

 ### Notes

 Set popular movies as any movie with 7 or more star rating.
+Detailed view for popular movies automatically plays the video but also popular movies have a play button which open a new view only playing the video.

 ## Open-source libraries used
 - [Android Async HTTP](https://github.com/codepath/CPAsyncHttpClient) - Simple asynchronous HTTP requests with JSON parsing